craigkulesa/gusto-datasystem/level0.9/README.rst

 - execGL09P -r 9000 9600

+All command line switches can be checked with:

+- execGL09P -h

 The program uses a parameter setup file including information about where it can find the data files and where to put them.
 The assumed data tree is like: